jianxiaoguo/website/content/en/docs/applications/ssl-certificates.md

 If you have uploaded a certificate that was signed by a root authority but you get the message that it is not trusted, then something is wrong with the certificate.
 For example, it may be missing [intermediary certificates][].
-If so, download the intermediary certificates from your SSL provider, remove the certificate from Drycc and re-run the `certs:add` command.
+If so, download the intermediary certificates from your SSL provider, remove the certificate from Drycc and re-run the `certs add` command.

 [RapidSSL]: https://www.rapidssl.com/
 [buy an SSL certificate with RapidSSL]: https://www.rapidssl.com/buy-ssl/